GoogleCloudPlatform/cloud-sql-proxy/README.md

 ## Container Images

-For convenience, we currently host containerized versions of the proxy in the following GCR repos:
+For convenience, we maintain several containerized versions.
+These images are currently hosted in the following GCR repositories:
    * `gcr.io/cloudsql-docker/gce-proxy`
    * `us.gcr.io/cloudsql-docker/gce-proxy`
    * `eu.gcr.io/cloudsql-docker/gce-proxy`
    * `asia.gcr.io/cloudsql-docker/gce-proxy`

-Images are tagged to the version of the proxy they contain.
-It's strongly suggested to use the latest version of the proxy, and to update the version often.
+__Note:__

+Each image is tagged with the version of the proxy it was released with.
+The following tags are currently supported:
+  * `v$VERSION` - default image (recommended)
+  * `v$VERSION-alpine` - uses [`alpine:3`](https://hub.docker.com/_/alpine) as a base image
+  * `v$VERSION-buster` - uses [`debain:buster`](https://hub.docker.com/_/debian) as a base image

+__Note:__ We strongly recommend to always use the latest version of the proxy, and to update the version regularly.
+However, we recommend pinning to a specific tag and avoid the `latest` tag.
+Additionally, please note that the tagged version is _only_ that of the proxy - changes in base images may break specific setups, even on non-major version increments.
+As such, it's a best practice to test changes before deployment, and use automated rollbacks to revert potential failures.

 ## To use from Kubernetes: